rejasupotaro/amazon-product-search/README.md

 ## Dataset

-Download the dataset from [here](https://www.aicrowd.com/challenges/esci-challenge-for-improving-product-search/dataset_files), and run the following command.
+Download the dataset from [this link](https://www.aicrowd.com/challenges/esci-challenge-for-improving-product-search/dataset_files), and run the following command to preprocess the dataset.

 ```shell
 $ poetry run inv data.split-by-locale